ggauzin/summerschool.lol/Readme_en.md

-if you want to know anything in english feel free to dm me on discord: ggauzinbruh or telegram: @ggauzin
+if you want to know anything about this repo in english feel free to dm me on discord: ggauzinbruh or telegram: @ggauzin